surveycto/text-box/README.md

 |`count` (optional)|Whether or not to show the character count so far.
 The character count is hidden by default, but shown by default when `max` is specified.
 Here is a breakdown of the behavior of `count`:<ul><li>**`max` has a numeric value, and `count` is not specified**: The field will show the number of characters remaining.</li><li>**`max` has a numeric value, and `count` has a value of `0`**: The count will be hidden.</li><li>**`max` has no value, and `count` is not specified**:  The count will be hidden.</li><li>**`max` has no value, and `count` has a value of `1`**: The field will show the number of characters entered so far.</li></ul>|
 |`expand` (optional)|<p>If this parameter has a value of `1`, then the text box will expand to fit the content.
 This can be helpful if you would like enumerators to be able to easily view all content they have entered at once.
 This is also the default behavior of fields without field plug-ins.</p><p>Also, when `expand` has a value of `1`, instead of the `rows` parameter being used to determine the number of rows that will be shown, it defines the maximum number of rows it will expand to.
 For example, if `expand` has a value of `1`, and `rows` has a value of `5`, then the text box will expand until it is 5 rows tall, and then the enumerator will have to scroll to view the rest of the content.</p>|

-This field also inherits the parameter from the [baseline-text](https://github.com/surveycto/baseline-text/blob/master/README.md) field plug-in.
+This field also inherits the parameter from the [baseline-text](https://github.com/surveycto/baseline-text/blob/master/README.md) field plug-in, but it is only needed in special cases when collecting data using an iOS device.
+Check out that field plug-in's section on [parameters](https://github.com/surveycto/baseline-text#parameters) to learn more.

 ### Default SurveyCTO feature support